BheemashankarJakkani/djangochat/README.md

-# Django Chat
+# Django Group Chat

-This is a simple chat room built using Django Channels.
+This is a simple chat  built using Django Channels.

 Setup instructions on Ubuntu 16.04:

-Follow this [guide](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04) for the initial server setup.

-Update package index :
+Update package  :

 ```
 sudo apt-get update